Audience segmentation

 Audience segmentation is a process of dividing people into homogeneous subgroups based upon defined criteria such as product usage, demographics, psychographics, communication behaviors and media use.

+Definition

 Audience segmentation is used in commercial marketing so advertisers can design and tailor products and services that satisfy the targeted groups.
-In social marketing, audiences are segmented into subgroups and assumed to have similar interests, needs and behavioral patterns and this assumption allows social marketers to design relevant health or social messages that influence the people to adopt recommended behaviors.
+In social marketing, audiences are segmented into subgroups and assumed to have similar interests, needs and behavioral patterns and this assumption allows social marketers to design relevant health or social messages that influence people to adopt recommended behaviors.
 Audience segmentation is widely accepted as a fundamental strategy in communication campaigns to influence health and social change.
 Audience segmentation makes campaign efforts more effective when messages are tailored to the distinct subgroups and more efficient when the target audience is selected based on their susceptibility and receptivity.

 Criteria for audience segmentation strategy

 Audience segmentation strategy is driven by the goal of developing criteria that can be used to form homogeneous clusters.
 The most common criteria used are demographics (age, level of education, income, ethnicity and gender) and geography (region, county, census tract).
 Since an audience segment that is derived exclusively from demographics such as Asian-American youths constitutes a large group that still has varied beliefs, values and behavior, demographics may not be sufficient as segmentation criteria.
 More sophisticated segmentation strategies use psychosocial, behavioral and psychographics (personality, values, attitudes, interests, level of readiness for change and lifestyles) as variables to categorize audience subgroups.
 Once the audience has been divided into segments based on selected criteria, campaigns are then designed and communication channels are selected to reach their intended audience effectively.